harirajeev/learn_LLMS/Retrieval&Reranking.md

       - We use this score to reorder the documents by relevance to our query.
       - rerankers are slow, and retrievers are fast
       - rerankers are much more accurate than embedding models.
+      - Bi-Encoder models are fast, but less accurate. while Cross-Encoders are more accurate, but slow.
       - The intuition behind a bi-encoder's inferior accuracy is that bi-encoders must compress all of the possible meanings of a document into a single vector — meaning we lose information
       - bi-encoders have no context on the query because we don't know the query until we receive it (we create embeddings before user query time).
       - a reranker can receive the raw information directly into the large transformer computation, meaning less information loss